 The number one musculoskeletal problem that initiates pain relief procedures is lower back pain, and the number one most common procedure for debilitating back pain is lumbar fusion surgery.

 The failure rate for lumbar fusion surgery is as high as 46%!

 - Fusing one joint makes it more likely that subsequent joints will degenerate and creating the need for additional interventions.

 - But additional spinal fusion surgeries are even more likely to fail.
 The second surgery has around a 70% failure rate.
 A third surgery has an 85% failure rate and a fourth surgery has a 95% failure rate!

 NBC News reported on a statistical analysis that showed the death rate for patients having total knee replacement surgery is as high as 1-2 in 200 within 90 days of having the surgery.
 That’s 1%, meaning if you had 100 people in a room who all had knee replacement surgery, statistically speaking, one of them would die within 90 days of the surgery.

 For comparison’s sake, one study published in JAMA found that the average mortality rate for all elective surgeries is only .4%.

 So Drugs and Surgery Aren’t Good Options…Now What?

-There are some excellent drugless options for reducing or reversing painful conditions and avoiding surgery available nowadays, with more emerging all the time.
+There are some excellent drugless options for reducing or reversing painful conditions and avoiding surgery available.
 Many of these treatments have higher rates of success—in some cases, much higher—than their surgical and pharmaceutical counterparts.